Libbum/DICE.jl/README.md

 We use [Ipopt](https://projects.coin-or.org/Ipopt) here, but it's possible to use one of your choice.
 If you don't have these packages on your system, they will be installed when you add this package.

-The current packaged version of Ipopt is 3.12.10, however if you use a rolling-release OS like Arch Linux, the [coin-or-ipopt](https://aur.archlinux.org/packages/coin-or-ipopt/) package will keep your system updated to the latest release (currently 3.12.13).
+The current packaged version of Ipopt is 3.12.10, however if you use a rolling-release OS like Arch Linux, the [coin-or-ipopt](https://aur.archlinux.org/packages/coin-or-ipopt/) package will keep your system updated to the latest release (currently 3.13.0).
-This package is tested against both of these two versions, so feel free to use either.
+This package is tested against 3.12.10, 3.12.13 and 3.13.0, so feel free to use any of these.

 To use the non-packaged (more recent) version, add the following to your `~/.julia/config/startup.jl` file (create one if it doesn't exist)